 What services do you offer?

 Check out my makeover menu to learn more about my makeup lessons, makeovers, total transformations, fantasy feminization experience, feminine deportment training, shopping, outings, and photography services.

-My time is valuable, and I have far fewer appointment cancellations when I have a 50% deposit.
-The deposit is non-refundable, but you may reschedule using the same deposit as long as you give me a heads up at least 24 hours before your appointment.
+My time is valuable, and I have far fewer appointment cancellations when I have a deposit.
+The deposit is non-refundable, but you may reschedule using the same deposit as long as you give me a heads up at least 24 hours before your appointment (48 hours for fantasy sessions).
 48 hours notice or more is preferred so I have the option to book someone else in your time slot.